 Should additional 2020-21 funding become available and only if you are eligible will an estimated MAP grant appear on a financial aid award letter from the Illinois MAP-approved college listed on your FAFSA.
 The award letter from your college will be your only notification as to whether you will be receiving a MAP grant for 2020-21.

 If you are enrolled for the 2020-21 academic year and have not yet done so, you are still encouraged to submit your FAFSA (or, if applicable, Alternative Application) as soon as possible.
 FAFSA results are used to determine eligibility for other forms of federal, state and institutional financial assistance.
 The suspension of 2020-21 MAP award announcements does not impact any other financial aid programs.

-Not Impacted by Suspension: If your initial 2020-21 application was received on or before June 30, 2020 and you meet general eligibility criteria for a MAP grant, an estimated 2020-21 MAP grant appears on a financial aid award letter from your college.
+Not Impacted by Original Suspension Date: If your initial 2020-21 application was received on or before June 30, 2020 and you meet general eligibility criteria for a MAP grant, an estimated 2020-21 MAP grant appears on a financial aid award letter from your college.

 For information regarding the payment of awards for this program, refer to the How Funds Are Disbursed section that appears earlier on this page.

 All MAP grant recipients are encouraged to carefully review the 2020-21 Monetary Award Program (MAP) Rights & Responsibilities document.